Samuel Mackenzie Elliott: Elliotville treatment community

 Following considerable success in treatment of previously unknown procedures at his Manhattan clinic, Elliott moved to the north shore of Staten Island, then mostly farmland, but home to a number of summer homes and resorts of well to do New Yorkers.
-Elliott settled in what is now West New Brighton, and began building a series of gothic revival cottages nearby, here in what is today Livingston, which then became known as "Elliotville".
+Elliott settled in what is now West New Brighton, and began building a series of gothic revival cottages nearby, here in what is today Livingston, which then became known as Elliottville.
 His patients, traveling from across the nation and abroad, included Francis Parkman, Henry Wadsworth Longfellow, Charles Dana, George Ribley, John James Audubon, William H. Prescott, Edward L Youmans, and others.
 One of the 22 cottages, now called the Dr. Samuel MacKenzie Elliott House (1840), remains today and is on the National Register of Historic Places.
 In these residences Elliott provided housing for his prominent patients while they received treatment, and gathered around him a circle of intellectuals, writers, and abolitionist activists.